-This Management Information Circular (the "Circular") is furnished to shareholders of Cipher Pharmaceuticals Inc. (the "Corporation" or "Cipher") in connection with the solicitation by and on behalf of the management of the Corporation of proxies to be used at the Annual and Special Meeting of Shareholders (the "Meeting") of the Corporation to be held on June 22, 2022 at 10:00 am (Toronto time) in a virtual-only format, which will be conducted via live audio and slideshow webcast at https://meetnow.global/MXRMQHR, and at any adjournment(s) or postponement(s) thereof, for the purposes set forth in the attached Notice of Annual and Special Meeting of Shareholders (the "Notice").
+This Management Information Circular (the "Circular") is furnished to shareholders of Cipher Pharmaceuticals Inc. (the "Corporation" or "Cipher") in connection with the solicitation by and on behalf of the management of the Corporation of proxies to be used at the Annual and Special Meeting of Shareholders (the "Meeting") of the Corporation to be held on June 21, 2023 at 10:00 am (Toronto time) at the offices of Fogler, Rubinoff LLP, Suite 3000, 77 King Street West, Toronto, Ontario, and at any adjournment(s) or postponement(s) thereof, for the purposes set forth in the attached Notice of Annual and Special Meeting of Shareholders (the "Notice").